 Proceeds from the Bike the Night event benefit HUB Cycling, which is a great cause and valuable community organization.

-The pre-party event for Bike the Night takes place from 6:00 to 8:00 pm at Concord Pacific Place which is located at 88 Pacific Boulevard between BC Place Stadium and Science World at the eastern tip of False Creek.
+In past years the pre-party event has taken place from 6:00 to 8:00 pm at Concord Pacific Place which is located between BC Place Stadium and Science World at the eastern tip of False Creek.
 From there participants headed out on their bikes along Pacific Boulevard, though Chinatown, over the Burrard Street Bridge and along the southern side of False Creek before returning to Concord Pacific Place.

 Tips and Advice

 Below are some suggestions on how to make the most out of your Bike the Night experience.